sci-code-as/diggit.api.hint-generator/README.md

 Welcome to the practice problem part where you will be presented two entry-level tasks in making python-program.

 ## Requirements:

-1. Loom
-2. IDE
-3. Python
-4. Commands to run the programs and to request hints
+#### 1) Code editor:
+1. If you have a code editor - use the one you have.
+2. If you don’t - download & setup Visual Studio Code via: [code.visualstudio.com/download](https://code.visualstudio.com/download)

-#### Loom:
+#### 2) Python 3:
-1. Download Loom application for desktop via: https://www.loom.com/desktop

-You'll need to have Python 3.X installed and be able to run programs from the terminal/command prompt.

-This is tested on linux, but should work on a windows-command prompt as well.
+1. If you already have Python installed - Congrats!
+You do not need to go thought the next step.
+2. If you don’t, please follow the following:

+- For Mac:  [opensource.com](https://opensource.com/article/19/5/python-3-default-mac) (Navigate to “What we should do” section).
+- For Windows:  [howtogeek.com](https://www.howtogeek.com/197947/how-to-install-python-on-windows/) (Navigate to “How to Install Python 3” section)

-You may need to install the `requests`-package to run the request script, which can be done by executing `pip install requests`. ( or visit this [site](https://pypi.org/project/requests/))
+3.You may need to install the `requests`-package to run the request script, which can be done by executing `pip install requests`. ( or visit this [pypi.org/project/requests](https://pypi.org/project/requests/))

+#### 3) Loom:
+1. Download & setup Loom application for desktop: [loom.com/desktop](https://www.loom.com/desktop)
+2. Test video recording with the correct the following settings:
+- No sound & no face camera
+- Select Window to be recorded
+- Select App - Visual Studio (or the code editor that you use)

-## Usage of `req_script` :
+## Usage of `req_script`  (put this info when it is needed):

 You'll be pulling the `req_script.py` from this repo, which is going to pull and create a file called `exercise.md` for you.
 This file you can view in